microsoft/TOXIGEN/README.md

 TG_train = TG["train"]
 ```

-## Generating data with ToxiGen demonstration-based prompts
+## Installing ToxiGen source code

-To pass the collected prompts in the dataset into the pretrained language model (GPT-3) and generate new sentences, run this command:
+First, set up a virtual environment:

 ```
-python generate.py --input_prompt_file <path_to_prompt_file.txt> --language_model GPT3 --output_file <path_to_output_file.txt> --num_generations_per_prompt 10 --openai_api_key <your_api_key>
+python3 -m venv tg_env
+source tg_env/bin/activate
+pip install -r requirements
 ```

-You can choose from a list of [prompt files](./prompts/) that we use in the paper or write your own and point to the file (shown below).
-A prompt file is a text file with one line per prompt (a string).

-## Installing toxigen

-Our code for generating ToxiGen is neatly bundled into a python package that can be installed using pip.
+Next, our code for generating ToxiGen is neatly bundled into a python package that can be installed using pip.
 From this directory, simply run:
 ```
 pip install .
 ```